pulingupta/profile/README.md

 ### What I am expert at

-I am pretty good at architecture and planning move from legacy to new stack in a typical old code running organization.
+I am pretty good at architecture and modernization, planning move from legacy to new stack in a typical old code running organization.
 I have worked on digital solutions like CMS, Ecommerce, Web Application Development, also I do have good insight on backend environment.

+My work includes cloud architecture for Azure, designing and architecting Landing Zones recommended by Azure.
+I also work on various automation activitites.
+I use laoguages like terraform, bicep and tools like github actions, azure devops etc

+Recentely I have been tending towards use of sdks provided by cloud platforms instead of using terraform or others, so I am playing around those to build a better product and offer the use in my projects.

-I am also quite passionate to work in devops, already have worked on openshift, google cloud kubernetes engine and aws.
+I am also quite passionate to work in azure, devops, already have worked on openshift, google cloud kubernetes engine and aws.

 ### What I am up to